aws-samples/amazon-lightsail-examples/README.md

 # amazon-lightsail-examples

-This repository contains examples of Lightsail instance launch scripts to speed up the deployment and configuration of instances
+This repository contains examples related to Amazon Lightsail.

 ## Security